Types of Opal: video and pictures

 Australis Fire Opal

-17 thoughts on “Types of Opal: video and pictures”
+17 thoughts on “Types of Opal”

 1. Thanks Justin for another fantastic video.
 I have always learned so much from you about opals.
 I have been working a lot lately with boulder opal.
 It can be very messy, but the end result can be worth it.
 Thanks for showing the new find.
 Quite interesting.